 - Host family you can find rates that are only 200 EUR/ month to about 800 EUR/month in Paris.
 However, they all include at least one meal per day.

 French food is delicious, sophisticated and the common conception is that it is expensive as well.
 That may be because the French truly value every meal and they make it seem like they are always celebrating something when they eat.
-However, food is not pricy all over France.
+However, food is not pricey all over France.

 One person can expect to spend on average about 200 250 EUR/month on groceries in Paris, less in the provinces.

 A more affordable option where you can have a meal anywhere in France are the bistros, brasseries and crepe stands.
-Some bistrots serve substantial meals and a crepe can take the place of lunch and prices are from 2 to 5 EUR.
+Some bistros serve substantial meals and a crepe can take the place of lunch and prices are from 2 to 5 EUR.

 - A monthly pass on bus, metro or tram is usually somewhere between 17 and 33 EUR.

 - You can also rent a bike through the Vélib bicycle rental programme, but Bordeaux is the city in France most bike friendly.

-You can also use the TGV to visit other cities in France for around 20 25 EUR a trip.
+- You can also use the TGV to visit other cities in France for around 20 25 EUR a trip.

-2.4.
-Extra costs
+Extra costs and savings

 Scholarships for international students are offered by some universities, by the French Ministry of Foreign Affairs or the French embassy from your country.

-1. Some universities offer 10,000 EUR scholarships per year to students that are maximum 30 years old the year of acceptance and who satisfy criteria of academic excellence.
+Some universities offer 10,000 EUR scholarships per year to students that are maximum 30 years old the year of acceptance and who satisfy criteria of academic excellence.

-2.The French Ministry of Foreign Affairs offers scholarships through The Eiffel Excellence Scholarship Programme, mainly for students who enrol in Masters (1,181 EUR/month) and PhD courses (1,400 EUR/month).
+The French Ministry of Foreign Affairs offers scholarships through The Eiffel Excellence Scholarship Programme, mainly for students who enrol in Masters (1,181 EUR/month) and PhD courses (1,400 EUR/month).

 Most grants are awarded on the basis of financial need to students that are less than 28 years of age.
-The amount awarded for the need-based grant depends on the assessment of social criteria, and varies between 1,606 and 4,600 EUR per year.
+The amount awarded for the need-based grant depends on the assessment of social criteria and varies between 1,606 and 4,600 EUR per year.
 The merit-based grant ranges from 1,800 to 6,102 EUR.
 At the same time, those eligible for a grant receive exemption or reduction in health cover.